Enable Greater Payment System Security with a Next-Gen Switch Provider

-With the addition of new payment types, including emerging and alternative payment methods, comes an increase in payment system complexity and the rising risk of data breach occurrences and data theft.
+With new payment types, including emerging and alternative payment methods, comes an increase in payment system complexity and the rising risk of data breach occurrences and data theft.
 These security breaches pose a serious threat, consuming significant amounts of time and resources, decreasing customer trust, and potentially putting your business and your customers at risk.

-To decrease the risk of loss, merchants must implement security features, products, and services that protect customer information and insulate their payment systems from security risks.
+To decrease the risk of loss, merchants must implement payment system security features, products, and services that protect customer information and insulate their payment systems from security risks.
 A payment orchestration partner can help businesses improve their payment processes by enabling greater payment system security.

 What are ways to enhance payment system security?